Pupil Support and Pastoral Care

 Links with Education, Health and Social Support Services

-Termly visits from an Educational Psychologist advise us on children with Special Needs or those who are not making expected levels of progress.
+The schools have termly visits from an Educational Psychologist to advise us on children with Special Needs or those who are not making expected levels of progress.
 The Educational Psychologist also meets parents to discuss the type of help individual children need.

 We have regular contact with the Early Help Team as well as Social Workers.
 We can put them in contact with you if you require support.

 If you can benefit from this extended support service please contact either the Head's of School, Inclusion Manager or Learning Mentor.
 They can sign post families to support services.

 We have positive and effective links with the local G.P’s, CAMHS Team - Children and Adolescent Mental Health Service, and other medical support services like the School Nurse.

 The school will write letters or make contact on your behalf when possible.

 Please ask for support.
 Services are there to help.

 SHH Federation values high ambition with broad horizons for all pupils.

 The schools set aspirational targets and challenges for all children.